 Reviews with Google My Business

-Online reviews are an important part of competitive business practices.
+Online reviews are an essential part of competitive business practices.
 Having good reviews attached to your business is enough to sway customers over to try your products or services.
 Negative reviews have the opposite effect, of course.

 Why Use Google My Business?